CodeMan99/wotblitz.js/CONTRIBUTING.md

 Other Contributions
 -------------------

-All "other contributions" belong on the [World of Tanks Blitz Forum](http://forum.wotblitz.com/).
+All "other contributions" belongs on the [World of Tanks Blitz Forum](http://forum.wotblitz.com/).
 These include but are not limited to the following.

 * Personal acheivement discussions - please do link back to [this repository](//github.com/CodeMan99/wotblitz.js)!